Lada: Soviet era

 The first cars manufactured by AvtoVAZ with technical assistance from Fiat were marketed under the Zhiguli designation, allegedly chosen after it was suggested by designer, A. M. Cherny.
 When the cars began to be exported on foreign markets, the Zhiguli designation was found to be inappropriate, as it was hard to pronounce for non-Russian speakers, and it was said to resemble the word gigolo too closely.
-Lada become the brand for export markets.
+Lada became the brand for export markets.
 Due to the scarcity of auto-repair shops in the Soviet Union, Ladas were designed to be easily maintained by their owners.
 The rugged Lada was popular in Europe, Canada, and South America for customers looking for more affordable alternatives to local brands, and sales of the new cars were extremely successful, reaching as far as New Zealand.
 In the West, their construction was frequently described as cheap, and that inspired jokes at the car's expense; nonetheless, Lada "gained a reputation as a maker of solid, unpretentious, and reliable cars for motorists who wanted to drive on a budget."
 The Lada brand appeared in 1973, and it has since become the main brand for AvtoVAZ vehicles.

 Since the original Fiat engine did not have any space for modernization, it was replaced with a new overhead camshaft engine.
-The car was equipped with rugged drum brakes, as the latter proved to be more reliable on poor roads.
+The car was equipped with rugged drum brakes on the rear, as the latter proved to be more reliable on poor roads.
 More reliable and up-to-date front and rear suspension with increased ground clearance, a modernized transmission, and recessed door handles were also fitted.
 The work on the new car was conducted by joint groups of NAMI and Fiat engineers, who worked together in Turin and Tolyatti.
 By the spring of 1970, AvtoVAZ had formed its own team of designers and engineers and worked independently.